ippontech/blog-usa/posts/seeding-a-shared-library-with-jenkins.md

 This is necessary to set up the Jenkins for using Shared Libraries

   1. Navigate to `Jenkins Home` > `Manage Jenkins` > `Manage Plugins` > `Available` tab > Search for `Job DSL` and install

-### Configure default Shared Library setup for Jenkins
-Since we will be using a shared library, Jenkins needs to know some default configurations for this Shared Library.

-   1. Navigate to `Jenkins Home` > `Manage Jenkins` > `Configure System` > Scroll down to `Global Pipeline Libraries`
-   2. Enter `jenkins-shared-library` in the `Name` field
-   3. Under `Source Code Management`, select `Git` and enter your Shared Library url in the `Project Repository` field
-       * We are going to use the `master` branch of our Shared Library for now
-         * Leave everything else as the default configuration
-   * TODO: image here

 ### Configuring the `seedJob` to use `dsl/seed.groovy` stored in github
   Now that Jenkins knows that we want to use a Shared Library and has default configurations, we can go in and configure our `seedJob` to look for our `seed.groovy` file to build additional jobs.
 We will need to add some additional configuration to this job to get this working.